Grand Targhee Ski Trip

 Even though it is only 104 miles from Driggs, ID to Yellowstone Village, we thought that it would be more fun to drive up the day before, because all of the Snowcat Tours all get an early start.

 Everyone is enjoying the Snocat tour, and by now, it had "warmed up" to zero degrees.
 Fascinating how good zero degrees felt after we had experienced -27 degrees!
+If you have never experienced winter temperatures in the -27 degree zone, let me reassure you that it is not only uncomforable, it is oddly difficult to breathe because of the effect on your lungs.

-The snocat would stop at various places, and we would all get to go out and see that area.
+The snocat would stop at various places, and we would all get to go out and explore that area.
 Chelsea is explaining that it is really cold.
 The inside of the snocat would warm up in between stops, but the would get very cold inside while everyone went outside to explore.

 Yellowstone is full of geysers, bubbling hot springs, bubbling mud pools, and everywhere you look is steam rising from ponds or streams.
 Click here to read more about the Yellowstone Caldera and find out about the gigantic volcano that lies beneath the park.